panel-attack/panel-attack/readme_panels.txt

 2. Look at the folders starting with "__" located in: %appdata%\Panel Attack\panels\ for a reference of where your files should go and how they should be named.

 Note: folders starting with "__" will be ignored upon loading.
-You may choose to remove those "__" to mod the default characters
+You may choose to remove those "__" to mod the default panels

 3. Create a folder with your panels.
-By default the name of the folder will be the id of your panels.
-This behavior is kinda unwanted though.
-Prefer the use of config.json below.
+The name of this folder is different from your panels id and is kinda meaningless (see config.json below).

 4. Place assets and json file in that folder with the proper names to add your data.
 Exhaustive list below.